Vatican hires Liechtenstein anti-money laundering guru

-VATICAN CITY, Sept 11 (Reuters) - The Vatican has hired Liechtenstein’s former top anti-money laundering expert to help the Holy See comply fully with international standards on financial transparency.
+VATICAN CITY (Reuters) - The Vatican has hired Liechtenstein’s former top anti-money laundering expert to help the Holy See comply fully with international standards on financial transparency.

 Rene Bruelhart, 40, a Swiss lawyer, has been appointed as a consultant on “all matters related to anti-money laundering and countering the financing of terrorism,” a statement said on Tuesday.